 the music titles.
 Currently, IRRE only supports this option for

 Every music track on the CD is given a unique track number.
 However, the track

 number is neither a property of the CD nor that of a track.
 It semantically

 corresponds to the relationship between them.
 Thus, IRRE provides the option

-to persist them within the temporary table and this can always be modelled into
+to persist them within the temporary table, and this can always be modeled into

 CD --1:n-- Track --n:1--Title.